 Innovative Training Facilities

-The Stephen R. Fowler Fire Training Field will be completed in early 2019 and will contain innovative facilities for medical, search and rescue, and fire suppression training.
+The Stephen R. Fowler Fire Training Field contains innovative facilities for medical, search and rescue, and fire suppression training.

 We consistently provide unparalleled equipment, facilities, and funding for our first responders to provide our citizens with a superior service.